ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Possible values are:

 Disabled:
-: The connection will not allow using multiple paths once established and will disable respective functionality in case the chosen transport supports it.
+: The connection will not use multiple paths once established, even if the chosen transport supports using multiple paths.

 Active:
 : The connection will negotiate the use of multiple paths if the chosen transport supports this.
 It will actively bring up paths based on the multipath policy ({{multipath-objective}}) selected by the application, as limited by the Interface Instance and Provisioning Domain Instance properties (see {{prop-interface}} and {{prop-pvd}}).